Andreas-Rieger-BS/Test_Template4/docs/index.md

-# Hello from a md file
+# example docs

-This is a testfile
+This is a basic example of documentation.